gayatri-01/gayatri-01/README.md

 - Deep Learning using Pytorch
 - Data Structure and Algorithms

-👯 I’m looking to collaborate on Web Development/ Deep Learning Projects
+👯 I’m looking to collaborate on Web Development/ Beginner-Friendly Deep Learning Projects

 💬 Ask me about
 - Java